treeverse/lakeFS/design/object-metadata-s3.md

 1. Content-Type - Not keeping the posted object content-type and do not set it back when we get the object.
     [Support Content-Type](https://github.com/treeverse/lakeFS/issues/2296)
     We saw this issue when one of the clients used the value of the content type to identify a directory marker.
-    Assuming there are more use-cases where the content-type is set and/or used.
+But this is one of the basic properties that evey object store manages.
 1. Additional metadata - when posting an object aws enables additional metadata to set.
 Currently we do not process these attributes.
 The object level metadata we currenly have on an object can be get/set only by our open api.
     [Store some per-file metadata (rclone multipart upload fails on unexpected ETag) #2486](https://github.com/treeverse/lakeFS/issues/2486)